 If you are stopped by the police and face DWI charges, it's essential that you know your rights and begin working to prevent unfair treatment.
 Your New York DWI attorney will help you fight for alternative penalties and reduced charges so that you can protect your reputation and freedoms.
 The right help can make a difference in your case and how it affects you in the future.

 The Standardized Field Sobriety Test (SFST) is made of up 3 individual tests:

-- Walk-and-turn test - In this test, the officer instructs the person to take nine steps, in a straight line and the return back.
-The officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.
+- Walk-and-turn test - In this test, the officer instructs the person to take nine steps in a straight line and then return back.
+The officer is looking for signs that the person is impaired, such as not being able to keep their balance or not following the instructions properly.

 - One-leg stand test - In this test, the officer instructs the person to stand with one foot off the ground and hold it for about 30 seconds.
-The officer looks for signs of impairment such as swaying, hoping or using their arms to balance.
+The officer looks for signs of impairment, such as swaying, hopping, or using their arms to balance.

 Over 30 Years of Experience